 “Many people don’t think of a zoo as a business, but we have the same IT needs as any other organization, plus some unique needs you won’t find anywhere else,” said CFO Leslie Forestier.
 “We’re running a much bigger operation than most people ever think about.”

-Zoo management determined they needed IT staff with a broader skill set and greater expertise, comprehensive equipment upgrades, and faster, more secure Internet connectivity.
-To afford these improvements, management decided to outsource the zoo’s IT functions.
+Zoo management determined they needed IT staff with a broader skill set, better expertise, comprehensive equipment upgrades, and faster, more secure Internet connectivity.
+As a result, management decided to outsource the zoo’s IT functions to afford these improvements.

 After an extensive review process of several IT companies, the zoo chose to partner with Aldridge to help implement their improvements and provide on-site support that could meet the zoo’s unique needs.